knnyczr/whiteboarding/algorithms.md

 #Whiteboarding

 Here is a list of algorithmic problems (and solutions) that will help prepare you for your next whiteboarding interview session.
-They start easy and increase with difficulty so choose one that is challenging and will push your comfort level.
+They have been categorized based on difficulty so choose one that is challenging and will push your comfort level.
+The solutions to all problems have been provided below but it is advised that you attempt the solve the problem prior to reviewing the full soltuion.

 ### Standard Algorithms